skarrmann/sha/README.md

 # Sha Keyboard

 **IMPORTANT: THIS PROJECT IS WORK IN PROGRESS.
-I AM CURRENTLY VERIFYING THE PCB BEFORE PRINTING IT, BUT FEEL FREE TO LOOK AROUND!**
+THE FIRST PCBs ARE CURRENTLY BEING PRINTED BY JLCPCB, BUT FEEL FREE TO LOOK AROUND!**

 Sha is a 50 key ortholinear keyboard, powered by either a Waveshare RP2040-Zero or RP2040-Matrix.